-In the assessment we made as Takasbank to determine our Central Counterparty activities' level of observance against CPMI-IOSCO Core Principles for Financial Market Infrastructures, we have concluded that our status is 'observed' with all 22 core principles related to Central Counterparties.
+In the assessment we made as Takasbank to determine the Central Counterparty activities' level of observance against CPMI-IOSCO Core Principles for Financial Market Infrastructures, we have concluded that Bank status is 'observed' with all 22 basic principles concerning CCPs, and that the other two principles are not applicable in the Bank.
+The level of compliance on the basis of principle is shown in the table below.